-In 1886, after Isaac Trabue convinced the Florida Southern Railroad directors to locate its railroad down the east side of the Peace River, track was extended along what is now the linear park in Punta Gorda to beyond the original town of Trabue.
-There a forty-two hundred-foot dock was constructed and for the next eleven years, it became the heart of Punta Gorda’s commerce.
+In 1886, after Isaac Trabue persuaded the Florida Southern Railroad directors to locate their railroad down the east side of the Peace River, track was extended along what is now the linear park to beyond the original town of Trabue.
+There a 4200-foot dock was constructed and for the next eleven years, it became the heart of Punta Gorda’s commerce.

-The Long Dock made Punta Gorda a seaport.
-Then in 1897, Henry Plant, who had purchased the railroad, wanting to eliminate any competition for Tampa, removed the rails from the long dock and terminated his railroad near the Hotel Punta Gorda where there was only five feet of water.
+In 1897, Henry Plant purchased the railroad.
+To eliminate any competition for Tampa, he had the rails from the Long Dock removed and terminated his railroad near the Hotel Punta Gorda, where there was only five feet of water.
 The era of Punta Gorda as a seaport ended.